Child marriage in Sudan

 Child Marriage in Sudan.
-In 2017 in Sudan, 34% of girls are married off before the 18 years old.
-12% are married before they turn 15.
+In 2017 in Sudan, 34% of girls were married off before they turned 18 years old.
+12% were married before they turned 15.
 Sudan is the 29th highest nation in the world for child marriage.

 Legal age of marriage

 The current legal marriage of children in Sudan is at age 18, after the nation removed all exemptions to the African Charter on the Rights and Welfare of the Child (ACRWC) in late 2020.
 This ratified all articles and explicitly outlawed child marriage.
 Previously, there was lax legislation and the legal marriageable age was 10.